Nuggets thrash Lakers by 37 points

 Nikola Jokic added a triple-double - 17 points, 13 assists and 12 rebounds - at the Ball Arena in Denver.

-Lebron James' 25 points and nine rebounds could not prevent a third consecutive defeat for the Lakers.
+LeBron James' 25 points and nine rebounds could not prevent a third consecutive defeat for the Lakers.

 The 37-point defeat is the second heaviest of James' career, after a loss by 42 to the Indiana Pacers in 2019.